Sikorsky S-76 Helicopter, USA

 The S-76C++, which features an intake air filter and an improved and quieter transmission, was launched later.
 It is equipped with upgraded interior equipment and electronics.
 The production of S-76C++ was completed in January 2006.
 The helicopter is powered by a Turboméca Arriel 2S2 turbo shaft engine.

-The maiden flight of S-76D was completed in February 2009 and type certification is expected in 2010.
-The first delivery of S-76D is expected in late 2010.
-The revolutions per minute (rpm) of the rotor will be self adjusted.
-The higher rpm is applied during take-off and lower rpm setting is applied for enhancing cruise range.
+The revolutions per minute (rpm) of the rotor are self-adjusted.
+The higher rpm is applied during takeoff and lower rpm setting is applied for enhancing cruise range.

 The S-76C++ helicopter has a large rectangular cabin.
 The length and width of the cabin are 2.41m and 1.93m respectively.
 The height and area of the cabin are 1.35m and 4.65m² respectively.
 The baggage volume and cabin volume are 1.08m³ and 5.78m³ respectively.

-Cockpit
+S-76C Cockpit

 The cockpit is equipped with a Honeywell primus weather radar, dual comm / nav radios, an automatic direction finder, dual attitude and heading reference systems (AHRS) and air data computers, a radio altimeter, a mode C transponder, dual VORs with glideslope, distance measuring equipment (DME) and a cockpit voice recorder (CVR).